-We develop their experimental skills so that they will be able to try to answer the questions they pose.
+We develop their practical skills so that they can try to answer the questions they pose.
 Our students develop a critical and analytical way of thinking, allowing them to always work beyond what is being presented.

-In Grade 7 and 8 our students study a general science course based on the Australian national curriculum which prepares them for the study of IGCSE.
-In Grade 9 and 10 students embark on the IGCSE (Cambridge Board) Science course and can choose to take all three separate sciences as individual subjects (3 IGCSEs) or complete the more general Coordinated Science subject (2 IGCSEs).
+In Grades 7 and 8, our students study a general science course based on the Australian national curriculum, which prepares them for studying IGCSE.
+Students in Grades 9 and 10 embark on the IGCSE (Cambridge Board) Science course.
+They can take all three separate sciences as individual subjects (3 IGCSEs) or complete the more general Coordinated Science subject (2 IGCSEs).

 Our Approach to Learning

-Our students learn about the basic principles of each subject through a mix of theoretical and practical studies, while also developing an understanding of the scientific skills essential for further study.
-They also learn how science is studied and practised, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.
+Our students learn about the basic principles of each subject through a mix of theoretical and practical studies while also developing an understanding of the scientific skills essential for further study.
+They also learn how science is studied and practised and become aware that scientific research results can have good and bad effects on individuals, communities and the environment.

-Throughout their time at SJI International we encourage our students to develop their investigative skills.
+Throughout their time at SJI International, we encourage our students to develop their investigative skills.
 They are inspired to think like scientists and are often challenged to use their scientific knowledge to explain observations and processes.
-We place great importance on the development of creativity in experimental design, enabling our students to establish the planning and manipulative skills necessary to create and perform practical investigations with accuracy and precision.
-Our ‘hands-on’ approach is designed to aid the development of students into excellent scientists and also to inspire in them a lifelong love of the subject.
+We emphasise developing creativity in experimental design, enabling our students to establish the planning and manipulative skills necessary to create and perform practical investigations with accuracy and precision.
+Our ‘hands-on’ approach is designed to aid the development of students into excellent scientists and inspire in them a lifelong love of the subject.
 By utilising various means to engage a wide variety of learning styles, we strive to enable all students to reach their full potential.
-We want them to become responsible, self-motivated learners, individuals who take the initiative and seek to learn about the Sciences because we have helped them to develop a curiosity and desire to know more.
+We want them to become responsible, self-motivated learners who take the initiative and seek to learn about the Sciences because we have helped them develop a curiosity and desire to know more.